How Dynamic Discounting Works

 - You decide what level of discount you will offer and establish time lines for acceptance (discount can automatically decreases as the payment nears due date)

-- Suppliers go to a vendor portal to view discount offers
+- Suppliers go to a vendor portal or supplier portal to view discount offers

 - Supplier can accept or reject discount offers on an invoice by invoice basis